 Not sure, but this might happen.
 Android 12, the upcoming OS is rethinking the gaming experience.
+Now you can play games while downloading them.
 Think about playing games like ‘Need For Speed’, ‘PUBG’, etc., while you are still seeing their download bar progressing.

 Android 12 is planning to introduce an incremental file system.
 This allows for applications to be executed, while its binary and resource files are downloaded.

-With this new feature, you can start playing games like ‘PUBG’ and ‘Call of Duty’ even before they are downloaded.
+With this new feature, you can start play games while downloading.
+Play ‘PUBG’ and ‘Call of Duty’ even before the download ends.
 This is currently in a testing phase.

 Google Pixel 4XL declared that the internal deadline for major Android 11 is very close.